flyteorg/flyte/rsts/concepts/tasks.rst

 - Tasks that call web services

 Flyte ships with some defaults; for example, running a simple Python function does not need any hosted service.
 Flyte knows how to execute these kinds of tasks on Kubernetes.
-It turns out these are the vast majority of tasks in ML, and Flyte is deftly adept at handling an enormous scale on Kubernetes; this is achieved by implementing a unique scheduler on top of Kubernetes.
+It turns out these are the vast majority of tasks in ML, and Flyte is adept at handling enormous scale on Kubernetes; this is achieved by implementing a unique scheduler on top of Kubernetes.

 Types
 ^^^^^